The Elemental Diet for SIBO: An Action Plan

 Other Treatments for SIBO

 Using an elemental diet for SIBO can be a game-changer, but it can also be quite challenging.
-That’s why, for many of my clients, I’d recommend other helpful strategies first.
-The strategies are dietary modifications, probiotics, and antimicrobials.
+That’s why, for many of my clients, I’d recommend other helpful strategies like dietary modifications, probiotics, and antimicrobials first.

 A Low-FODMAP Diet